compsci-adl/website/README.md

 pnpm install
 ```

-Set up Clerk API Keys by copying `.env.local.example` to a new file `.env.local` and replace the keys.
+Set up the keys by copying `.env.local.example` to a new file `.env.local` and replace the placeholder keys with the actual keys.
 Please contact the open source officers on the CS Club Discord to get these keys.

 Then run the development server